Chess: Arts and humanities

-The knyght ought to be made alle armed upon an hors in suche wyse that he haue an helme on his heed and a spere in his ryght hande/ and coueryd wyth his sheld/ a swerde and a mace on his lyft syde/ Cladd wyth an hawberk and plates to fore his breste/ legge harnoys on his legges/ Spores on his heelis on his handes his gauntelettes/ his hors well broken and taught and apte to bataylle and couerid with his armes/ whan the knyghtes ben maad they ben bayned or bathed/ that is the signe that they shold lede a newe lyf and newe maners/ also they wake alle the nyght in prayers and orysons vnto god that he wylle gyue hem grace that they may gete that thynge that they may not gete by nature/ The kynge or prynce gyrdeth a boute them a swerde in signe/ that they shold abyde and kepe hym of whom they take theyr dispenses and dignyte.

 Known in the circles of clerics, students, and merchants, chess entered into the popular culture of the Middle Ages.
 An example is the 209th song of Carmina Burana from the 13th century, which starts with the names of chess pieces, Roch, pedites, regina...
 The game of chess, at times, has been discouraged by various religious authorities in Middle Ages: Jewish, Catholic and Orthodox.
 Some Muslim authorities prohibited it even recently, for example Ruhollah Khomeini in 1979 and Abdul-Aziz ash-Sheikh even later.

 During the Age of Enlightenment, chess was viewed as a means of self-improvement.
-Benjamin Franklin, in his article "The Morals of Chess" (1750), wrote:
+Benjamin Franklin, in his article "The Morals of Chess" (1786), wrote:

-The Game of Chess is not merely an idle amusement; several very valuable qualities of the mind, useful in the course of human life, are to be acquired and strengthened by it, so as to become habits ready on all occasions; for life is a kind of Chess, in which we have often points to gain, and competitors or adversaries to contend with, and in which there is a vast variety of good and ill events, that are, in some degree, the effect of prudence, or the want of it.
-By playing at Chess then, we may learn:

-I. Foresight, which looks a little into futurity, and considers the consequences that may attend an action ...

-II.
-Circumspection, which surveys the whole Chess-board, or scene of action: – the relation of the several Pieces, and their situations ...

-III.
-Caution, not to make our moves too hastily ...

 Chess was occasionally criticized in the 19th century as a waste of time.

 Chess is taught to children in schools around the world today.
 Many schools host chess clubs, and there are many scholastic tournaments specifically for children.
 Tournaments are held regularly in many countries, hosted by organizations such as the United States Chess Federation and the National Scholastic Chess Foundation.